 Common symptoms of prion disease include:

 There’s currently no cure for prion disease.
-However, treatment focuses on providing supportive care.
+But treatment focuses on providing supportive care.

 Examples of this type of care include: